-SolveUp.org empowers nonprofits to post Missions which are time limited, project based initiatives that address challenges or leverage opportunities.
+SolveUp.org empowers nonprofits to post Missions which are time-limited, project-based initiatives that address challenges or leverage opportunities.
 Once posted, volunteer Solvers can make offers to solve Missions aligned with their skills, life experience, and values.
-Nonprofits who post Missions can accept a single offer or multiple offers allowing them to build a team around the problem or opportunity.
-Missions can be narrowly defined tasks or broader, big picture opportunities.
+Nonprofits that post Missions can accept a single offer or multiple offers allowing them to build a team around the problem or opportunity.
+Missions can be narrowly defined tasks or broader, big-picture opportunities.

-Student solvers get the opportunity to perform meaningful work for an organization, get relevant experience, and build relationships and networks to add to their career trajectory and resume.
+Student solvers have the opportunity to perform meaningful work for an organization, gain relevant experience, and build relationships and networks to add to their career trajectory and resume.
 The number of possibilities is endless for students and nonprofits.
-Nonprofits should always have access to new capacity and students shouldn’t be at a disadvantage because they may not be able to afford to working for little or nothing while living in the city of a nonprofit with a high cost of living.
+Nonprofits should always have access to new capacity, and students shouldn’t be at a disadvantage because they may not be able to afford to work for little or nothing while living in the city of a nonprofit with a high cost of living.

 SolveUp CSR (Corporate Social Responsibility)

 Every year, companies write checks and place volunteers on boards.
 Some even contribute to volunteer days that help employees feel connected.
 But today’s companies are seeking something deeper and more meaningful.
 Meanwhile, a nonprofit may have 5000 volunteers but only engages the 15 on their board around constructive problem solving or exploring opportunities.
 Solve Up offers a pathway to engage those other 4,985 volunteers as creative problem solvers ready to make a difference amidst launching new products and services.